ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 1. Under Bank Customers in the data module on the left select Group Late Payments

-1. Under Bank Customers Ctrl-Click the Count column
+1. Under Bank Customers Ctrl-Click (Command-Click) the Count column

-1. Under Bank Customers Ctrl-Click the Churn column
+1. Under Bank Customers Ctrl-Click (Command-Click) the Churn column

 1. Drag these items to Panel 1